×

 Algae Rhythms

 Gently drifting clouds, thunderstorms, warm beach waves and crashing surf mesmerize me.
-The power and forms these unique forces assume are many, and memorable.
+The power and forms these forces assume are many.
 We flail at the power of a tsunami, hurricane, tornado or powerful lightning storm.
-I find it hard not to be aware of my diminutive size when contemplating the forces moving about the Earth.
+I stand in awe on an island at the oceans’ shore.

 “……perceiving that the world is dense, sensing to what degree a stone is foreign and irreducible to us, with what intensity nature or landscape can negate us.
 At the heart of all being lies something inhuman…The primitive hostility of the world rises to face us across millennia…that denseness and strangeness of the world is the absurd.